 What currency should I take with me?

 The official currency of Tanzania is the Shilling.
-Smaller amounts of money are usually paid in Shilling, whereas larger amounts of money are paid in USD$.
-Money can be exchanged at the Bureaux de Change which can be found in Moshi and in Kilimanjaro airport.
-Make sure that they change your money at the rate which is written in front of the bureau.
-Only hotels, restaurants and tourist shops of higher category accept international credit cards; when paying small amounts in US$ rather than Shilling, in most cases you get a worse exchange rate.
+Smaller amounts are usually paid in Shillings, whereas larger amounts are paid in USD$.
+Money can be exchanged at the Bureaux de Change in Moshi and Kilimanjaro Airport.
+Make sure they change your money at the rate written in front of the bureau.
+Only hotels, restaurants and tourist shops of the higher category accept international credit cards; when paying small amounts in US$ rather than Shilling, you get a worse exchange rate in most cases.
 Local shops accept Shillings only.

-Why is your price is a bit more expensive than other operators?
+Why is your price a bit more expensive than other operators?

-We are not a large scale online travel agent that will just take your money, treat you as a booking number and provide you with an email with information and expect you to just show up.
-From the time you book with us, we will provide you with one on one personalised service and provide advice and assist with your travel arrangements, visas applications, and most importantly, your fitness training and equipment requirements.
-We understand why and how people could potentially fail to summit Mt Kilimanjaro so we will eliminate these risks as much as possible so that you are rewarded with the amazing summit experience that you committed to and paid for.
+We are not a large-scale online travel agent that will take your money, treat you as a booking number, provide you with an email with information, and expect you to show up.
+When you book with us, we will provide you with one-on-one personalised service, advice, assistance with travel arrangements, visa applications, and, most importantly, your fitness training and equipment requirements.
+We understand why and how people could potentially fail to summit Mt Kilimanjaro.
+We will eliminate these risks as much as possible to reward you with the amazing summit experience you committed to and paid for.